Anshuman33/Tic-tac-toe/README.md

 # Tic-tac-toe
-A 2-player Tic-Tac-Toe game built using python and tkinter
+Tic-tac-toe is a 2-player game built using python and tkinter